apache/superset/docs/installation.rst

 `Blueprints are Flask's reusable apps <http://flask.pocoo.org/docs/0.12/blueprints/>`_.
 Superset allows you to specify an array of Blueprints in your ``superset_config`` module.
-Here's an example on how this can work with a simple Blueprint.
+Here's an example of how this can work with a simple Blueprint.
 By doing so, you can expect Superset to serve a page that says "OK" at the ``/simple_page`` url.
 This can allow you to run other things such as custom data visualization applications alongside Superset, on the